apache/incubator-wayang/README.md

     ```shell
     $ mvn clean install
     ```
+> **NOTE:** If you receive an error about not finding `MathExBaseVisitor`, then the problem might be that you are trying to build from IntelliJ, without Maven.
+MathExBaseVisitor is generated code, and a Maven build should generate it automatically.

-> **NOTE:** In current maven setup the version of scala are tie to the Java version, you can compile the profile `scala-11` with Java 8 and profile `scala-12` with Java 11
+> **NOTE:** In the current Maven setup, the version of scala is tied to the Java version, you can compile the profile `scala-11` with Java 8 and profile `scala-12` with Java 11.

-> **NOTE:** For compiling the code and testing the code it required to have installed hadoop in your machine
+> **NOTE:** For compiling and testing the code it is required to have Hadoop installed on your machine.

 > **NOTE:**  the `standalone` profile to fix Hadoop and Spark versions, so that Wayang apps do not explicitly need to declare the corresponding dependencies.
 >